Ryan-Romig/test-release/docs/README.md

         ![com_after](/docs/assets/com_after.PNG)
     * The correct COM port is the higher valued com port. for this example, COM4 is the correct port.

-2. run flash.bat and enter the correct COM port when asked.
+3. ### Run flash.bat and enter the correct COM port when asked.
 Once the COM port is determined working you can edit the flash.bat file to know your COM port instead of asked every time like this :
     * remove line 1 that reads
         ```txt